-Historian Richard White, in The Organic Machine, quotes an unnamed Bonneville official commenting on the WPPSS plants: “No one anticipated how hard it would be to build those turkeys.”
+Historian Richard White, in his 1996 book The Organic Machine, quotes an unnamed Bonneville official commenting on the WPPSS plants: “No one anticipated how hard it would be to build those turkeys.”
 White comments: “WPPSS was an astonishing failure, an amazing exercise in irresponsibility.
 But this was the 1980s, and at certain levels of American society, there was apparently no such thing as responsibility for failure.
 Donald Hodel, the head of the BPA, having left the agency in financial shambles and the power system in chaos, went on to become Secretary of Energy in the Reagan administration.”